-You should have planned and ordered your spring renovation materials by now.
-Your renovations will be based around a good aeration of the green, some light verticutting / scarification to remove some side and lateral growth, coupled with a light application of topdressing, usually a 80/20 sand soil rootzone material, to restore levels and to provide a seed bed for some new seed which you will sow into the green.
+You should have planned and ordered your spring renovation materials by now, your renovations will be based around a good aeration of the green, some light verticutting/scarification to remove some side and lateral growth, coupled with a light dressing of topdressing, usually a 80/20 sand soil rootzone material, to restore levels and to provide a seed bed for some new seed which you will sow into the green.
+The key is not to be too aggressive, follow this up with a good dose of spring fertiliser.

 The present condition of the green will also have a bearing on what maintenance operations you should be doing.
 Coming out of this unseasonal wet and mild winter weather, there will be many clubs suffering from a build up of moss and algae problems.